 Why Social Proof Is Key To Your Marketing Campaigns for 2020

-- It avoids reactance and banner-blindness.
-Because you’re talking to potential customers through your current users, the normal responses to advertising aren’t as strong.
+Perhaps the most important aspect of Social Proof marketing is the way it allows you to circumnavigate reactance and banner-blindness.
+Because you’re reaching potential customers through your current users, the normal responses to advertising are not triggered.
 That means people will pay more attention to your ads and will be more open to your message.

-- It improves customer satisfaction.
-Just knowing that you’re paying attention to your customers is proven to create better reviews and more return business.
+Additionally, taking an active role in gathering and responding to feedback is proven to improve customer satisfaction.
+Just knowing that you’re paying attention to your customers can create better reviews and more return business.
 In a world of fickle customers and expensive advertising, customer loyalty is key.